Welcome to the Global Psychoanalytic Scientific Hub

-The Scientific Life webpage was established as a result of recommendations that arose from a Pre-Congress workshop held on Wednesday, 22 July 2015 in Boston entitled “The Scientific Life of Component Societies: Is a Common Framework Possible?”
+The Global Psychoanalytic Scientific Hub (formerly Scientific Life Webpage) was established as a result of recommendations that arose from a Pre-Congress workshop held on Wednesday, 22 July 2015 in Boston entitled “The Scientific Life of Component Societies: Is a Common Framework Possible?”

 - The webpage is devoted to furthering a discussion of issues identified by participants of these meetings to promote cross-fertilisation of ideas about the scientific activities amongst societies and regions.

 Our archive of reports and recommendations can be found in the links below:

 Draft Report on the Inaugural SCIPA Open Meeting

 53rd IPA Congress

 The Chair, Timothy Keogh, welcomed all participants, including those online, to the inaugural open meeting of the newly established IPA Scientific Committee (SCIPA).
 He then immediately noted how fortunate the meeting was to receive a welcome from our esteemed IPA President, Dr Harriet Wolfe.
 In welcoming Dr Wolfe, he acknowledged how supportive she has been of the establishment of our committee, but noted that her support had not been unqualified, as she has rigorously examined and provided helpful critiques of the rationale for the Committee.